tekknolagi/isdt/assignments/06-bld-constructive.md

 ## Submitting your work

-To submit, commit your changes to the `main` branch of your repository and push that branch back to GitHub (see the cloning instructions).
-If you do this correctly, you'll see your changes in the GitHub UI.
+To submit, submit your Git repository to Gradescope.

 This is a good opportunity to exercise your Git skills from last module---you're free to make your changes using as many commits as you want!